Affordable Dentist in Melbourne

 Why so much difference between Dental Fees and Prices?

-There are no standard fees and prices for services provided by dentists.
+When it comes to affordable dentist in Melbourne There are no standard fees and prices for services provided.
 It is not like medical services covered by Medicare, which have prescribed fees in Australia.

 This means a patient can get 10 very different treatment plans from 10 different dentists – and each can charge as they please.
 Why?